 “I’m just trying to be practical,” she said with a wounded sniffle.
 “You don’t appreciate all I have done for you.
 After I went through 12 hours of labor for you…”

-I am missing my mom a lot today, this Mother’s Day.
-It is also the month that she passed away last year at the age of 89.
-It is also the month of my birth, so in her memory, I will say this:
+I miss my mom a lot, especially every May on Mother’s Day, the month that she passed away at the age of 89.
+It’s also the month of my birth, so in her memory, I’ll say this:

 Mom, wherever you are, I hope you are at peace.
 Also, I am sorry about the hemorrhoids and the stretch marks and the times I refused to call you Saint Shirley.